slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

 ### Java Artifact Support (and Caveats)

 If the targets being built includes Java targets, then the flag `includes-java` must be set to true.
-Additionally, if a specific distribution and version of Java is needed, that can be designated through the `user-java-distribution` and 'user-java-version' flags.
+Additionally, if a specific distribution and version of Java is needed, that can be designated through the `user-java-distribution` and `user-java-version` flags.
 Note that the default Java distribution is Oracle and default Java version is 17.
 For more info on configuring the Java distribution and version go [here](https://github.com/actions/setup-java).
 This flag usage can be seen in the following resuable workflow call:

 ```yaml